Haigutus/USVDM/Tools/RDF_PARSER/readme.txt

-Short explanation how my RDF parser works:
+Short explanation how RDF parser works:

 It parses all the data to pandas dataframe with 4 columns [ID, KEY, VALULE, INSTANCE_ID] (sort of triplestore like) path = "CGMES_v2.4.15_RealGridTestConfiguration_v2.zip"